ambroisep/hueypetersen/_posts/2015-10-28-experimenting-with-graphql-subscriptions.markdown

 }
 </pre>

-And when a todo is added the client would receive the payload:
+And when a todo is added the client would get pushed the subscription:

 {% highlight javascript %}